ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 Again, the idiosyncratic nature of mixin implementations means we can't reason about aggregate behavior without knowing more about FrameworkDuJour.
-Some frameworks will invoke Base.foo() first, then the mixin foo() implementations.
+* Some frameworks will invoke Base.foo() first, then the mixin foo() implementations.
 Other frameworks will do the opposite: invoke mixins first, then the Base implementation.
-Most frameworks will invoke mixin1.foo() before mixin2.foo(), because they were specified in that order, but again that behavior isn't guaranteed to be consistent across frameworks.
+* Most frameworks will invoke mixin1.foo() before mixin2.foo(), because they were specified in that order, but again that behavior isn't guaranteed to be consistent across frameworks.
+* The precise aggregation behavior may even vary within a single framework.
+Component frameworks like React and Polymer both treat "lifecycle methods"
+specially: if multiple mixins implement a given lifecycle method, the functions are composed, and at those points in the component lifecycle, all the mixin behaviors will apply.
+Other methods — those without the special lifecycle names — may be treated as "last writer wins".

+All this complexity makes it hard to learn the specifics of a given framework, let alone work effectively with multiple frameworks in the same codebase.

 *** Links to these? ***
 http://raganwald.com/2015/06/17/functional-mixins.html